-Once again, senators try to cut off Kamala Harris
+Once again, senators cut off Harris as she rails on Sessions

 At this point, McCain spoke over Harris, saying, "Chairman, the witness should be allowed to answer the question."

-Harris went on to finish the question just before committee chairman Richard Burr chimed in, "Senators, we'll allow the chair to control the hearing.
-Senator Harris, let him answer the question."
+Harris went on to finish the question just before committee chairman Richard Burr chimed in that the panel would allow the chair to control the hearing.

 Shortly after the exchange, Harris tweeted, "It was a simple question.
 Can Sessions point to the policy, in writing, that allows him to not answer a whole host of our questions today."